 If you’re planning a South American trip soon, here are a few items you might not initially think to put on your South America Packing List, but may desperately want or need later.

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

 1. Personal Washcloth

-As it turns out, in most of South America washcloths just aren’t a thing– and from basic hostels all the way to four-star hotels, you can expect washcloths won’t be provided.
-You can bring your own quick dry washcloth, microfiber face wipes, or just take a couple of cotton bandanas.
+In most of South America washcloths just aren’t a thing– and from basic hostels all the way to four-star resorts, expect that washcloths won’t be provided.

-Thankfully, I already had a few bandanas on hand to catch this curve ball.
-I prefer the cotton bandana option, since bandanas are multipurpose, pack in a tiny amount of space, and have less environmental impact than synthetic materials (especially since learning about how microfiber fabrics are contributing to microplastics in the oceans.
-Cotton isn’t traditionally a quick-dry fabric, but because bandanas and handkerchiefs are very very thin, they dry quickly if hung to dry (or in minutes if spread in the sun!)
+Thankfully, during my Patagonia trip I already had a few bandanas on hand to catch this curveball.
+I prefer the cotton bandana option, since bandanas are multipurpose, pack in a tiny amount of space, and have less environmental impact than synthetic materials (especially since learning about how microfiber fabrics are contributing to microplastics in the oceans).

 2. Travel Size Binoculars

 As an animal lover, South America was filled with delight.
 Sightings of exotic birds, mammals, and lizards occurred daily, and I had the opportunity to visit a lot more wildlife preserves than I anticipated- it turns out, going hiking in Chile is synonymous with visiting a wildlife preserve!